GSA/fedramp-gov/_posts/2020-6-10-using-the-fedramp-oscal-resources-and-templates.md

 All development efforts have been performed in the open and we are seeking your feedback on our progress to date.
 Will these machine-readable formats and guidance aid your organization in going through the authorization process efficiently?
 Do you have any further ideas to enhance the work?
 Let us know!

-If you have questions or feedback, please provide comments via email to <a href="mailto:info@fedramp.gov">info@fedramp.gov. </a> You can also comment on an <a href="https://github.com/GSA/fedramp-automation/issues">existing issue or as a new issue</a> within the FedRAMP Automation repository.
+If you have questions or feedback, please provide comments via email to <a href="mailto:info@fedramp.gov">info@fedramp.gov. </a> You can also comment on an <a href="https://github.com/GSA/fedramp-automation/issues">existing issue or create a new issue</a> within the FedRAMP Automation repository.
 The FedRAMP PMO looks forward to receiving your comments and sharing additional progress.